Differential Motion Evolution for Fine-Grained Motion Deformation in Unsupervised Image Animation: Experiments

-We also explore the model's performance when varying the number of reference images used during testing.
-As indicated in Tab.~\ref{tab: num_refs_all}, for the reconstruction task, increasing the number of reference images generally helps improve the model's performance.
-On the other hand, for the animation task, increasing the number of reference images, which lead to higher memory cost, did not necessarily boost performance.
+\paragraph{Number of Reference Images} In essence, optimized in an ODE system, the number of reference images ($N_{\text{ref}}$) \texttt{DiME} uses in inference is \textit{not} restricted by that in training.
+Here we explore \texttt{DiME}'s performance with varying $N_{\text{ref}}$ during inference.
+As shown in Tab.~\ref{tab: num_refs_all}, for reconstruction, increasing the number of reference images generally helps improve the model's performance.
+On the other hand, for animation, increasing the number of reference images, which lead to higher memory cost, did not necessarily boost performance.
 Based on our experiments, three reference images could achieve reasonably good performance for both the reconstruction and animation tasks.